ajv-validator/ajv/docs/strict-mode.md

 By default this option is disabled.

-::: warning Please note
+::: warning Property defined in parent schema
-there are certain scenarios when property defined in the parent schema will not be taken into account.
+There are cases when property defined in the parent schema will not be taken into account.
 :::

 #### Unconstrained tuples <Badge text="strictTuples option" />